auth0/docs/articles/mfa/guides/configure-phone.md

 You can configure this factor to send messages through SMS, Voice, or to let the end users choose how they want the code to be delivered.

 ::: warning
-- Using Voice as an MFA factor is currently a Beta feature.
-It should not be used in production environments.
+- Using Voice as an MFA factor is currently a **Beta** feature.
+Make sure you read and comply with our [Beta Terms](https://cdn.auth0.com/website/legal/terms/beta-service-terms-11-18-19.pdf) before using it.

 - Voice as an MFA factor is not available when using the [Classic Universal Login Experience](/universal-login/classic).
 :::